salah3x/backdoor/README.md

 * Application must ensure that it only receives (authenticate) those packets that are meant for the backdoor itself.
 * The backdoor must interpret commands sent to it, execute them and send the results back.
-* Incorporate an encryption scheme of your choice into the backdoor.
+* Incorporate an encryption scheme into the backdoor.
+* Add support for multiple connections to server.

 ## Implementation
 The program is written in java.
 There are two programs included in this assignment: